authors

 On October 1st, 2023, AEQUITAS held the first workshop on Fairness and Bias in AI co-located at the 26th European Conference on Artificial Intelligence – ECAI 2023 in Kraków Poland.

-For AEQUITAS October started with an important milestone, the project hosted the first workshop at the 26th European Conference on Artificial Intelligence that took place at the campus of the Jagiellonian University in Kraków, Poland.
+For AEQUITAS, October started with an important milestone: the project hosted the first workshop at the 26th European Conference on Artificial Intelligence that took place at the campus of the Jagiellonian University in Kraków, Poland.
 This workshop provided a forum for the exchange of ideas, presentation of results and preliminary work in all areas related to fairness and bias in AI and presented the 60 participants with a multidisciplinary panel that allowed to cover a large plethora of topics related to fairness and bias in AI.
+The proceedings of the workshop are available for consultation here.

 Workshop Scope